yaz0r/Azel/README.md

 * Use CMake to generate vs2022 solution
 * Put content of CD1 in data folder
 * Run the Azel project

+# Status
+* Still very early, but the beginning of the game is semi playable (with bugs) until the Arachnoth battle